 And lastly, know that engagement is never “done.”
 There’s no such thing a “perfect” engagement — it’s a work in progress, and it changes as your business and your people change, too.

-To read more about all 10 elements of our employee engagement model, The Engagement Bridge™, and hear from companies on how they've used the power of their people to increase profitability and create top-notch company culture, pre-order Build It, The Rebel Playbook for World Class Employee Engagement, hitting shelves in February 2018.
+To read more about all 10 elements of our employee engagement model, the Engagement Bridge™, and hear from companies on how they've used the power of their people to increase profitability and create top-notch company culture, grab your copy of order Build It, The Rebel Playbook for World Class Employee Engagement.